Skip to main content

 Custom Claims

-You can include additional claims in JWT-SVIDs using a customization template that is applied using the legacy configuration method.
-Custom claims are added alongside the standard JWT-SVID claims.
+Add additional claims to JWT-SVIDs using a customization template in the SVIDIssuancePolicy managed configuration.
+Custom claims appear alongside the standard JWT-SVID claims.
 Custom claims cannot override the registered JWT claims (iss, sub, aud, exp, nbf, iat, jti).

 Template Format